Powered by MOMENTUM MEDIA

 But for ordinary Australians, the broadcasting of so much personal data is a personal risk, potentially leading to being targeted by scams and ID theft.

-Reset.Tech Australia’s report is based on data published by the Irish Council of Civil Liberties, in a report titled Australia’s hidden security crisis.
+Reset.Tech Australia’s report is based on data published by the Irish Council of Civil Liberties (ICCL) in a report titled Australia’s Hidden Security Crisis.

-“We hope with this report, which draws heavily on the ICCL’s strong track record on this topic, we can encourage public debate on this pernicious market none of us signed up for”.
+“We hope with this report, which draws heavily on the ICCL’s strong track record on this topic, we can encourage public debate on this pernicious market none of us signed up for,” Reset.Tech Australia said.

-John Pan, Chair of Electronic Frontiers Australia, said that the RTB system “goes beyond personal safeguards.
+John Pane, chair of Electronic Frontiers Australia, said the RTB system “goes beyond personal safeguards”.

 “The data trail we leave behind extends to our friends, family, and every website we visit.
-This creates a web of vulnerability that's impossible to manage alone,” Pan said.
+This creates a web of vulnerability that’s impossible to manage alone,” Pane said.

 One of the most alarming things is that even the advertising industry cannot control the flow of personal data.
 There is simply “no technical way to limit the way data is used” once it’s been released, according to documentation from the industry itself.